 Research around attention restoration theory suggests that nature replenishes our cognitive resources – restoring the ability to concentrate and pay more attention.

 o Increase creativity

-All in all, being close to nature can make us feel happier, healthier, and more productive – sounds like the ideal workforce to us!
+All in all, heading out for a stroll and being close to nature can make us feel happier, healthier, and more productive – sounds like the ideal workforce to us!